🚀 We’ve raised $30M in Series A funding, led by GV (Google Ventures)!

 Adding a new family member is a momentous and joyful occasion—and may come with many sleepless nights.
 But make sure you update your estate plan to reflect the money and property that you want your child or children to inherit.
 You should also rewrite it to name a guardian who will be responsible for your children until they turn 18.
 If you haven’t discussed guardianship with the person you’re nominating, you may even want to name a backup in case they don’t agree.

 Adopted children are generally treated the same as biological children in intestate succession laws but you’ll still want to update your documents to include them.
-Foster children and stepchildren whom you don’t formally adopt as your own typially don’t have any legal rights to your estate unless you specifically name them in your will or trust.
+Foster children and stepchildren whom you don’t formally adopt as your own typically don’t have any legal rights to your estate unless you specifically name them in your will or trust.

 4. The death of a beneficiary, executor or named guardian